IsaiahSimon/tea-time-api/README.md

 # Tea API
-A simple API of different teas
+A simple API of different teas as a base project.